In a nutshell

 - Baby juniors cut their teeth on disputes related to the home – extensions, basements, swimming pools – as well as things like debt claims related to damages to telecoms cables.

 - Young barristers often act as first or second junior on larger cases.
 The biggest relate to the construction of major projects like Wembley Stadium, the Olympic Park and the yet-to-be-completed skyscraper at 22 Bishopsgate in the City (formerly the Pinnacle).

 - There is an obvious overlap with property law, but perhaps less obviously also with areas like technology, energy, professional negligence and international finance.

 - Personality matters a lot in the construction industry.
 Barristers need to have an easy facility with everyone from builders, foremen and contractors to bankers, accountants and the CEOs of major corporations.

 - You may think of construction as a very masculine industry, but at the Bar this is a misguided perception.
 Yes, construction is male-heavy, but no more so than commercial or Chancery practice, and there are many successful female practitioners.

-- Since the 1990s, most construction contracts have had clauses containing mandatory dispute procedures.
-Standardized 28-day adjudications have become the industry norm for small tiffs.
-Only the largest most complex cases usually reach the courts.
+Since the 1990s, most construction contracts have had clauses containing mandatory dispute procedures.
+Standardised 28-day adjudications have become the industry norm for small tiffs.
+Only the largest, most complex cases usually reach the courts.